amruta-07/amruta-07/README.md

 - ⚡ Fun fact: I can work without music.
 -->

-**I am a Final Year Bachelor of engineering student in computer Science and engineering at Pune University.
-Programmer who codes in Java.**
+**I have completed my Bachelor's Degree(BE) in computer engineering at Pune University.
-**I really like to explore new Domains.
 I am good at analysing and problem solving.
+I believe in "The Problem is not solved unless it's Done in the most optimized way".**
+**I am Passionate about writing bug-free and readable codes.
+Ever Ready to face new challenges.
+Well versed in Data structure and algorithms.
+Quick in learning new skills.
+I love to explore new Domains.
 My Objective is to build a career in an organization which can provide me with the opportunity to apply my skills for growth and profitability of the organization as well as to grow as an individual.
-   I am a Dedicated and hardworking member of the team.**
+I am Dedicated and hardworking member of the team.**

- 🔭 I’m currently working on Web Development Projects.
+ 🔭 I’m currently working on Full Stack Development Projects.
  🌱 I’m currently learning Best Practices for DSA and CP.
- 👯 I’m looking to collaborate on any web development Project.
+ 👯 I’m looking to collaborate on any Full Stack Project.
-   🤔 I’m looking for help with Internship.
+   🤔 I’m seeking new opportunities to collaborate with companies that develop and sell their own products.
- 💬 Ask me about Java.
+ 💬 Ask me about JavaScript.
  📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amruta-misal-5a53341a8)
  😄 Pronouns: You can give one.
  ⚡ Fun fact: I can work without music.